Category:

 South Africa

-What was Nelson Mandela's Net Worth?
+What Was Nelson Mandela's Net Worth?

-Nelson Mandela was a South African political activist, anti-apartheid revolutionary, politician, and philanthropist who had a net worth of $1 million at the time of his death in December of 2013.
+Nelson Mandela was a South African political activist, anti-apartheid revolutionary, politician, and philanthropist who had a net worth of $1 million at the time of his death in December 2013.
 Nelson Mandela served as President of South Africa from 1994 to 1999.

 Wealth Details

 Towards the end of his life, Mandela's family waged a fairly bitter war over his wealth.
 Nelson was married three times and had six children (only three of whom were still living at his death).
-Nelson placed the majority of his wealth into more than a dozen different trust funds that would simultaneously benefit his children and prevent them from further bickering.
+He placed the majority of his wealth into more than a dozen different trust funds that would simultaneously benefit his children and prevent them from further bickering.
 Because of these trusts, Nelson himself was not an extraordinarily wealthy man at the time of his death.
 A long time friend and lawyer named George Bizos declared in April 2013:

 "If anyone suggests he's a multi-millionaire, they're wrong.
 He's not a rich man.
 He has a couple of trusts for his children and grandchildren.
 His earnings are technically nil, other than the goodwill of people inside and outside South Africa who helped with the education of the children.
 He has always insisted that money donated should be used for building schools and hospitals".